-Student mobile phones are not allowed to be used or visible during class periods, Mass, or assemblies.
-This includes classrooms and hallways while classes or seminars are in session.
-Students will be required to stow devices in a cell phone caddie provided by a teacher in each classroom.
+- Student mobile phones are not allowed to be used or visible during class periods, Mass, or assemblies.
+This includes classrooms, hallways, and bathrooms.
+Students will be required to stow devices in a cell phone caddie provided by a teacher in each classroom. - Mobile phones may not be taken from the classroom when the student has a hall pass. - Mobile phones are not approved substitutes for student iPads.
+Students are responsible to maintain their iPad in good condition, charged and ready for use in each class.

-- Mobile phones may not be taken from the classroom when the student has a hall pass unless that student's pass is for the entire length of the period. - Mobile phones are not approved substitutes for student iPads.
-Students are responsible to maintain their iPad in good condition, charged and ready for use in each class. - Mobile phone use is permitted during lunch period and passing periods, although students are encouraged to minimize use to focus on their friends and relationships. - Some students may have smartphones in use for medical or other reasons, with prior approval of the principal or a designee. - Earphones, headphones, and Air Pods may not be used or visible during school hours except when approved by a teacher for educational purposes. - Smart watches are permitted to wear during the school day but may not cause a distraction during classes, Mass, or assemblies.
+- Mobile phone use is permitted during lunch period and passing periods, although students are encouraged to minimize use to focus on their friends and relationships. - Some students may have smartphones in use for medical or other reasons, with prior approval of the principal or a designee. - Earphones, headphones, and Air Pods may not be used or visible during school hours.
+This includes passing periods and lunch periods.
+We recommend students store them in their lockers during the school day. - Smart watches are permitted to wear during the school day but may not cause a distraction during classes, Mass, or assemblies.
 Students will be required to remove these devices during assessments. - Other wearable technology is subject to the same principles and the discretion of the school administration.